kaiwu/miniprogram/README.md

 1. Scala has released 2.13.4
 2. Scala.js has released 1.3.1
 3. Sbt has released 1.4.5
-4. ZIO was borned and it is 1.0.3 now
+4. ZIO was born and it is 1.0.3 now
 5. Miniprogram has also significant changes and it supports modules !

 Phew !!!
-What is cooler than writing miniprograms using Scala.js? write them in ZIO !!! (什么比用Scala.js写小程序更屌呢？ 用ZIO呗)
+What is cooler than writing miniprograms with Scala.js? write them in ZIO !!!

 ```Scala
   def load(condition: String): ZIO[console.Console with Grant, Throwable, Unit] = for {